KKSurendran06/Django-ToDoApp/README.md

 # Django To-Do Application
 ## This repository contains code for my first Django to-do app.

-The app is hosted on PythonAnywhere
+The application is hosted on PythonAnywhere, the link for the following is [here](http://kksurendran06.pythonanywhere.com/)